Caleman34/Py_me_up_Charli_and_Py_Poll/README.md

 ![Revenue](Images/revenue-per-lead.png)

-* In this challenge, you are tasked with creating a Python script for analyzing the financial records of your company.
-You will give a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
-The dataset is composed of two columns: `Date` and `Profit/Losses`.
-(Thankfully, your company has rather lax standards for accounting so the records are simple.)

-* Your task is to create a Python script that analyzes the records to calculate each of the following:
+* Created a Python script that analyzes the records to calculate each of the following:

   * The total number of months included in the dataset